carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 > A) Create a violin plot of total cholesterol by smoking status.
 > B) Calculate the mean total cholesterol by smoking status, along with the 95% confidence
 > interval for this mean estimate.
 > C) Overlay these mean estimates and their confidence intervals onto the violin plot.
+> D) What can you conclude about the association between total HDL cholesterol and smoking?
 >
 > > ## Solution
 > > A)